Understanding the Security Risk Behind File Upload Forms

 ?>

-SVG files are XML documents that can contain embedded JavaScript (event handlers, onload, animate elements).
-An SVG uploaded as a profile picture and then displayed in an img tag or as an inline SVG can execute JavaScript in the viewer's browser if the SVG contains script tags.
-Browsers block script execution in SVG files referenced as images, but an SVG served with an image/svg+xml content type and displayed inline can execute scripts.
-This makes SVG a higher-risk upload type than raster images.
+Browsers block script execution in SVG files referenced as images, but an SVG served with an image/svg+xml content type and displayed inline can run scripts.
+This makes SVG a higher-risk upload type than raster images such as JPEGs or PNGs.

 <?php